 All dogs listed on this page are waiting for their special family to adopt them.
 The Southwestern Rottweiler Club of San Diego does not have a kennel and relies on the generosity of foster families.
 If you are interested in being a foster home or sponsoring a dog please contact us!

 Is this breed right for you?
 Are you SURE?

 Big Duke is an extremely friendly boy and very willing to please.
 He was purchased by a family who acquired him as a companion for their young son who is ill.
-Unfortunately the child's illness soon required more attention and they had no choice but give up Duke.
-Thankfully they found us and we had room for him at the "Inn".
-He's a very happy dog (can't you tell by his big smile?!) and will make a wonderful obedience dog or just a fun, playful pet.
-He is already a big boy and will get even bigger so proper training and exercise for him is a must.
-He gets along well with other dogs and is crate trained.
+Unfortunately the child's illness soon required more attention and Duke quickly went from fluffy little puppy, to large, untrained trained puppy, and he was ostracized to the backyard.
+Thankfully we had room for him in our foster program.
+He's a very happy and social dog (can't you tell by his big smile?!) with loads of young dog exuberance so FORMAL training is required.
+He's already a big boisterous boy and will get even bigger so he's not recommended for homes with small children or pets.
+But he does have a temperament that shows promise for dog sport/activities.

 Layla - 2yr old female She's looking for love!